qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ---
-title: Blinky - A Micro TV Zapper Kit
+title: Blinky
-summary: ????
+summary: An electronics kit that makes it easy for people to start building their own hardware from scratch
 layout: post
 date: 2014-12-26
 ---